Aircraft Finder

 • Equipped with thrust reversers

-• Terrain Awareness & Warning System equipped
+• Equipped with Terrain Awareness & Warning System

-• ADS-B capable
+• Equipped with ADS-B

-• Traffic Collision Avoidance System standard
+• Standard Traffic Collision Avoidance System and Weather Radar

 • Executive interior configuration for 7 passengers